cryptpad/documentation/dev_guide/general.rst

 Sandbox
 -------

-The server configuration indicates 2 different URLs with the fields "httpUnsafeOrigin" and "httpSafeOrigin".
+The server configuration indicates 2 different URLs with the fields ``httpUnsafeOrigin`` and ``httpSafeOrigin``.
 By default, on a development instance, they correspond to ``http://localhost:3000/`` (**unsafe**) and ``http://localhost:3001/`` (**safe**).
 The second (**safe**) is usually not shown to users, it's only used internally within an iframe.
 Opening CryptPad manually with the safe URL won't provide access to applications.

 CryptPad uses a sandboxing system that isolates the user interface from the in-memory content.
 For user experience reasons, it is necessary to keep in memory all the information of the current user account (drive content, contact list, teams, etc.).
-The interface, which is the vulnerable part of the structure and could contain flaws, is therefore kept away from this information and receives only data relevant for the current document.
-This isolation system has been implemented by putting the entire user interface in an iframe taking the whole window and opened on the **safe** URL.
+The interface, which is the exposed part of the structure, could contain vulnerabilities and is therefore not "shown" any user information.
+It receives only data relevant for the current document.
+This isolation system has been implemented by putting the entire user interface in an iframe that takes up the whole window and that shows the **safe** URL.
 The base level (parent of the iframe) contains the sensitive data and is open on the **unsafe** URL.

-.. note:: In a production system, it's possible to use different sub-domains or even different domains to represent these 2 origins.
+.. note:: In a production system, it is possible to use different sub-domains or even different domains to represent these 2 origins.
 For example, on the main instance managed by the development team, the unsafe URL is ``https://cryptpad.fr`` and the safe URL is ``https://sandbox.cryptpad.info/.``.

 5-level structure
 -----------------